tmobile/magentaA11y/_checklist-native/date-time-picker.md

     Text can resize up to 200% without losing information
 ---
 ## General Notes
-This entry describes native pickers that allow a user to set information such as a time or date.
+This entry describes native app pickers that allow a user to set information such as a time or date.
 There may be more uses for such picker inputs as well.

 ## iOS